nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Solt/Peppor/Ketchop (273HP/9AP)

 **Note:** Switch Pierre to being infront if you still haven't done it yet.
 Also, don't bother hitting Solt and Peppor.
 **Appendum:** When the notes say X then X / X the "then" means you wait for the attack animation to finish before you plug your attacks again.
+(Wait for a second or two before puttting another attack)

 - Defend until Solt revives Pierre
 - Serge (Target Ketchop) - 2 then 2 / 3 (You can do 1 then 3 / 3 if you're feeling cocky for crits.
 If you miss that's on you.)